For more information on myofascial pain, especially related to migraine and chronic headache, see the following

 due to neck trauma from the poorly fitting backpacks and equipment

 of 30 years ago, designed for Tall People only.
-Hot tip: NEVER EVER

-This book is solidly based on Travell & Simons, but
+The material is solidly based on Travell & Simons, but

 lack medical background, use the Davies book with its clear